DiamondGotCat/DiamondGotCat/README.md

 My Computer is Mac(Intel).
 <br>
 It's a 2013 Mac, so Minecraft and Xcode are heavy... but I'll do my best.

+# Help me!
+I want to create software to help players with Minecraft, Is there anyone who would be willing to make it with me?

 ```
 // Welcome!
 Program